alisondiazc/CGJ_PBHiFi_WGS_Analysis/README.md

-# 🧬 Bioinformatics Pipeline for the Analysis of Human Whole Genome Sequencing (WGS) Data Using PacBio HiFi
+# 🧬 Bioinformatic Pipeline for Comparative Analysis of Whole Genome Assembly Strategies Using PacBio HiFi Human Data

 This repository contains the implementation of a bioinformatics pipeline for assembling and analysing human whole genome sequencing data using long-read PacBio HiFi technology.
 The objective is to compare different assembly strategies (reference-based alignment using GRCh38 and T2T, and a *de novo* assembly) as well as assess their impact on the detection of genetic variation, from single-nucleotide variants (SNVs) to structural variation (SVs).